tomwhross/pdb-tutorial/README.md

 ### Playing the Game

-So we already talked about the purpose of a debugger, but now it's time to see it in action.
+So we already talked about the purpose of a debugger and now it's time to see it in action.
 First, you should clone this repo if you haven't already done so.
 If you don't have `git` installed, I recommend using it (or some version of source control) and you can find out details on how to install `git` [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Once you have `git` installed, clone the repo by entering the following in your terminal: